luigidamico100/Music-Genre-Classification/README.md

 # Dataset

-The dataset contains 1000 labeled audio files (belonging to famous songs) of 10 different genres.
-The genres are
+The dataset contains 1000 labeled audio files (belonging to famous songs) all having a length of 30 seconds of 10 different genres.
+The genres are:

  - Blues
  - Classical